MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet06.md

 **Bottom Sub-Assembly**

 Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/SemiAssm02BottomWheel.pdf">Semi Bottom Sub-Assembly</a>.
-Watch the [video](https://youtu.be/XhWkNXzbIeo) where I create the sub-assembly and drawing.
+Watch the [video](https://youtu.be/XhWkNXzbIeo) where I create the sub-assembly and the [video](https://youtu.be/Q_VBMT5Gh-k) where I create the drawing.

 **Cab Sub-Assembly**